 PCoIP offers a number of options regarding the media employed by users and at the servers.
-They can be implemented at the hardware or software levels and consequently permit 4 combinations:
+It will depend on your will to get a total or partial virtualization.
+You can implement them at the hardware or software levels, hence you get 4 combinations:

 A host card with the PCoIP protocol is integrated in the PC or the blade server.
-At the user's side of the connection, the images are received by a "zero client" which connects to a maximum of 8 screens (via DisplayPort) and 4 screens (via DVI-D).
+The user's side of the connection receives the images on a "zero client" which connects to a maximum of 8 screens (via DisplayPort) and 4 screens (via DVI-D).
 These receivers are discreet because they are quiet and compact and do not produce any heat.

-PCoIP technology has VMware certification and can therefore be used with virtual workstations.
-Users receive the images at a VMware-compatible "zero client".
+Then, PCoIP technology has VMware certification and can therefore be used with virtual workstations.
+Users receive the images at a VMware-compatible client.
 This connects to a maximum of 8 screens (via DisplayPort) and 4 screens (via DVI-D).
 The workspace is more comfortable thanks to this discreet, quiet receiver that does not produce any heat.

-The host card containing the PCoIP protocol is integrated in a PC or a blade server.
-At the user's side of the connection, the images are received by software which can be installed on a laptop, a tablet, a smartphone or an all-in-one computer.
+Also, the host card containing the PCoIP protocol is integrated in a PC or a HP or Dell blade server.
+The user receives the images on a software which can be installed on a laptop, a tablet, a smartphone or an all-in-one computer.

-A receiver (hardware or software) is associated with just one transmitter (hardware or software) and vice versa.
+You can associate only one receiver (hardware or software) to one transmitter (hardware or software) and vice versa.